Lyft : Uber's challenge to balance driver safety with customer privacy | MarketScreener

 If the drivers were classified as employees, they could unionize to address safety problems, or sue Uber for damages under the U.S. insurance-based system of workers' compensation, said Pauline Kim, a law professor at Washington University in St. Louis.

-For example in New York City, the country's largest taxi market, the majority of taxi operators are considered employees under state law, entitled to workers' compensation protections.
+For example in New York City, the country's largest taxi market, the majority of taxi operators are considered employees under the state's workers' compensation law, entitled to benefits.
+Many U.S. states have passed similar laws.

-However, as contractors, drivers have no such guaranteed rights and they cannot claim benefits from Uber.
+As contractors, U.S. Uber drivers generally have no such guaranteed rights and they cannot claim benefits from the company.

 Uber says most of its drivers do not want to be employees, valuing the flexibility of on-demand work.
 Its business model relies on less-costly contractors and in theory also protects it from legal claims.
 Drivers suffering an assault can still sue Uber over personal injury claims, but lawyers told Reuters they are reluctant to take those cases over a risk it could cement the drivers' contractor status before a court.